bitwiserob/Mechenance/README.md

 ﻿# Mechenance
 A fullstack application for making predictions for predictive maintenance.

-/documents contain report and slides
+DOCUMENTS contain report and slides folder contains the presentation slides and report.